 If the COVID-19 pandemic is prolonged, including the possibility of additional subsequent waves, or further diseases emerge that give rise to similar effects, the adverse impact on the economy could deepen and result in further volatility and declines in financial markets.
 Moreover, it remains uncertain how the macroeconomic environment, and societal and business norms will be impacted following this COVID-19 pandemic.
 Unexpected developments in financial markets, regulatory environments, or consumer behaviour and confidence may also have adverse impacts on the Issuer's financial results and condition, business operations and reputation, for a substantial period of time.
-See also the impact of Covid-19 pandemic on other top and emerging risk factors, operational and reputational risks as well as credit and liquidity and funding risks described above.
+In virtually all aspects of the Issuer's operations, its view of risks is not static as its business activities expose it to a wide variety of risks.
+Consistent with the Issuer's Enterprise Risk Management Framework (ERMF), the Issuer actively manages its risks to help protect and enable its businesses.
+Additionally, the Issuer continues to evaluate the impacts that the COVID-19 pandemic has had and continues to have on its business, including the impact on its top and emerging risks, operational and reputational risks as well as credit, market and liquidity and funding risks.